NUS undergraduate killed in Clementi crash had imagined own funeral, shares father in Facebook post

 An earlier Facebook post, where Mr Ong shared photos of a scrapbook that Miss Ong had created for his 43rd birthday, also drew over 2,100 likes.

-He said: "Baby, remember this little notebook that you did for daddy's birthday, nothing expensive but filled with so much love and hearts ...
-So much more precious than anything to me ...
-I miss you ...
+He said: "Baby, remember this little notebook that you did for daddy's birthday, nothing expensive but filled with so much love and hearts...
+So much more precious than anything to me...
+I miss you...
 Love you dearly my sweetie."

 President Halimah Yacob was among those who expressed their condolences.
 In a Facebook post on Sunday, Madam Halimah said she met Miss Ong and her friends a fortnight ago at a Tembusu College dinner.